Project-CETI/whale-tag-recovery/README.md

 If you have other build kits installed, make sure to point the cmake build tools to the correct compiler.
 In this case, we want `GCC 10.3.1 arm-none-eabi` or a new version.

+[Dan V] Note: In Windows, you have to launch Visual code from WSL's console: Go to the folder of interest and type "code .".
+"WSL" should be visible on the lower left of the software when the IDE is launched correctly.

 ## Code Structure
 The majority of the Recovery Board code is located in the `recovery` directory.
 Within that, there are two more directories: `aprs` and `gps`.
 As the naming suggests, code related to the APRS wave generation is stored in the `aprs` directory, and code related the GPS acquisition is within the `gps` directory.